GarmusD/NSU2/README.md

 # NSU

 Initially NSU was created as controller for a house heating system.
-Hardware was chosen to be UDOO Dual and runs on Arduino side of the board - SAM3X8E ARM Cortex-M3 CPU (same as Arduino Due).
+As hardware "UDOO Dual" was chosen.
+Firmware runs on Arduino side of the board - SAM3X8E ARM Cortex-M3 CPU (same as Arduino Due).
-Now it controls water boiler and ventilation.
+It also now controls the water boiler and the ventilation of the house.

 ## Features
 ### Wood boiler
-Controls burning process and keeps required temperature of the water inside boiler.
-To achieve this exhaust fan and ladomat control is used.
+Controls the combustion process and maintains the set temperature inside the boiler.
+This is done by controlling the exhaust fan and the ladomate.
 ### Water boiler
-Heats up water boiler.
+Heats the water boiler.
 ### Rooms temperature
 Controls floor heating of each room individually.
 ### Winter/Summer mode